nanliu/Razor/README.markdown

 ## Introduction

-Project Razor is a power control, provisioning, and management application designed to deploy both bare-metal and virtual compute resources with tight integration to DevOps-style tool sets.
+Project Razor is a power control, provisioning, and management application designed to deploy both bare-metal and virtual computer resources.
+Razor is tightly integrated with DevOps-style tool sets.

-This is a 0.x release the API is still in flux and may change.
+This is a 0.x release, so the API is still in flux and may change.
 Make sure you read the release notes before upgrading.

 ## Authors